shivshankardayal/full-website/books/c/source/basics.rst

 ==================
 Data Types
 ==================
 Why data types?
 What is the need?
-When everything is a voltage level why not just deal with 0s and 1s?
-The answer is simple.
-You need to abstract and segregate how much is required.
+C is a statically typed language that is every variable has a type associated with it.
+Types are discussed in specification in great length in :ref:`4.2.5` :math:`\S(\text{iso.6.2.5})` to :math:`\S(\text{iso.6.2.8})`.
+These types determine
+what kind of values these variables can hold and how they will be interpreted.
 For example, say you are given a sequence of 0s and 1s how much can you work with them.
 We as humans are not very versed with 0s and 1s.
 Also, say we encode character 'A' for 10101 will it be easy for you to see A or numbers.
 Also, numbers range from :math:`-\infty` to :math:`\infty`.